ISIS3510-202410-Team-13/Analytics/README.md

 The `generators` directory contains Python scripts responsible for creating the mock data used in the Excel mockups.
 These scripts generate synthetic data to simulate real-world scenarios and enable the creation of comprehensive reports.

+## Cloud Functions

+The `cloud_functions` directory contains Node.js scripts used to perform the ETL process.
+They are deployed using the Cloud Functions service in GCP.
+They work by querying the relevant raw data from No-SQL Databases stored in Firestore and updating the processed data to BigQuery tables which are then consumed by Looker Studio.

 ## Access to Live Reports